|

 Q:

-Doesn't this mean that I have to add this search engine code for css mouseover to all of my
+Doesn't this mean that I have to add this search engine code for css navigation to all of my

 sites pages?
 If so this could be monotonous when adding additional